mediaecosystems/public-infrastructure/src/pages/podcasts/05-kevin-roose.md

 *Ethan Zuckerman*:

 Hi, everyone.
 Welcome to Reimagining the Internet.
-This is an ongoing podcast series from the Institute for Digital Public Infrastructure at the University of Massachusetts at Amherst.
+This is an ongoing podcast series from the Initiative for Digital Public Infrastructure at the University of Massachusetts at Amherst.
 My name is *Ethan Zuckerman*, I'm your host.
 And today we're with tech columnist for the New York Times, author, investigative journalist, a thorn in the side of Facebook and many technology platform companies, I think one of the people doing the best work right now in technology writing, *Kevin Roose*.
 How are you Kevin?

 *Kevin Roose*: